 About the Research Assistant Position

-Position: Research Assistant to the two Chiefs of the Harvard Shoulder Service at Massachusetts General Hospital (MGH) and Brigham and Women's Hospital (BWH)
+Position: Research Assistant to the two Chiefs of the Boston Shoulder Institute at Massachusetts General Hospital (MGH) and Brigham and Women's Hospital (BWH)

 Location: Boston, MA

 Position Type: Full-time, one-year appointment

 The mission of the Boston Shoulder Institute is to provide regional, national, and international leadership in the advancement of care for problems affecting the shoulder.
 This mission is based on advancement of knowledge through research, improvement of care through education of physicians, and clinical management of all problems affecting the shoulder.